PranabPaulJoy/Assignment_on_Java/README.md

 ## The Problems are
 1. Suppose, a=10 and b=20.
 Now swap the value using a temp variable.
 Output: a=20, b=10
 2. Suppose, a=10 and b=20.
 Now swap the value without a temp variable.
 Output: a=20, b=10
-3. Suppose a=15.5276. print the value upto 2 decimal point.
+3. Suppose a=15.5276. print the value up to 2 decimal points.
 Output: a=15.52
-4. Write a program that will find your key is found in the given array using binary search method numbers=[1,6,9,3,5,4,7] key=5
+4. Write a program that will find your key is found in the given array using the binary search method numbers=[1,6,9,3,5,4,7] key=5
-5. Write a program that will find your key is found in the given array using linear search method numbers=[1,6,9,3,5,4,7] key=5
+5. Write a program that will find your key is found in the given array using the linear search method numbers=[1,6,9,3,5,4,7] key=5

-6. Generate random 10 integer numbers in an array and print out all the numbers from array and also print the max and min number from the array
+6. Generate random 10 integer numbers in an array and print out all the numbers from the array and also print the max and min numbers from the array

-7. Write a program that will breakdown the amount and count notes for any given amount.
-Here is the notes in the given array: notes=[1000,500,200,100,50,20,10,5,2,1]
+7. Write a program that will break down the amount and count notes for any given amount.
+Here are the notes in the given array: notes=[1000,500,200,100,50,20,10,5,2,1]

     Example 1: User input: 575